IronicallySerious/over-and-ugh/README.md

 In this game you play a secret service supervisor that keeps reporting agents' offline status to look for any suspicious activities.

 Size: About 8KB unpacked and un-minified.

+## Setup
+Just run on localhost:8080 from repository root and you are good to go!